How Many Chapters in a Dissertation? Structure, Sections, and What to Include

 What is the longest chapter in a dissertation?

 This varies by field and methodology, but the literature review and methodology chapters are often the most substantial.
-The literature review needs to comprehensively map existing research, while the methodology must justify and explain your entire research design in replicable detail.
+The literature review needs to comprehensively map existing research, while the methodology must justify and explain the entire research design in replicable detail.
 In qualitative studies, the findings chapter can also be extensive.

 Do all dissertation chapters need to be the same length?